 Follicular Lymphoma (FL) is the most common indolent NHL in the Western hemisphere accounting for 20% of patients with newly diagnosed NHL.
-Approximately 15,000 patients were diagnosed in the United States with FL in 2019.
+Approximately 15,000 patients were diagnosed in the United States with FL in 2020.
 The clinical course of patients with FL is generally indolent, with many patients remaining asymptomatic for months or even years after diagnosis.
 However, 20% of patients with FL relapse within two years of R-CHOP therapy and have a median five-year survival rate of only 50% compared to 90% for the remaining 80% of patients with a longer response duration.
-The experience with CAR-T cell therapy in FL is much more limited than in ALL or DLBCL but preliminary data indicate that CD19-directed adoptive T cell approaches are promising in high-risk FL.